Former French prime minister and wife go on trial for fraud

 The investigation also showed that the wages of the children’s alleged jobs, well-paid and declared as full-time aides, were paid to the joint banking account of Francois and Penelope Fillon.

-The lower house of parliament, the National Assembly, joined the proceedings as a civil plaintiff to request reimbursement.
+The lower house of parliament, the National Assembly, joined the proceedings as a civil plaintiff.
+Its lawyer, Yves Claisse, said “if the tribunal decide that there were infractions, the National Assembly will ask for a total penalty of 1.081 million euros that correspond to the salaries and payroll charges that were paid.”

 Fillon denounced the case as a “political assassination” after it was revealed in January 2017, when French investigative newspaper Le Canard Enchaine first reported Penelope Fillon’s alleged fake job.